nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 = What is AJAX Product Search for WooCommerce? =

-NivoSearch – AJAX Product Search for WooCommerce is a live product search plugin that replaces the default WooCommerce search with an advanced AJAX-powered search system.
+NivoSearch – AJAX Product Search for WooCommerce is a live product search plugin that replaces the default WooCommerce product search with an advanced AJAX-powered search system.
 It provides instant search results as customers type, improving the shopping experience and helping customers find products faster.

 = How does AJAX Product search improve WooCommerce? =